Open Source ยท v1

-Kubernetes-style RBAC for AI agents.
-Granular access control over which agents can call which tools, plus behavioral analysis that catches attack chains even when every individual call is authorized.
+Kubernetes-style RBAC for AI agents calling tools, plus behavioral analysis that catches attack chains even when every individual call is authorized.
+The same engine also governs which LLMs your agents call on OpenRouter.

 MCP has no enforcement layer